Help Center/ Data Admin Service/ User Guide/ TaurusDB/ Intelligent O&M/ SQL/ SQL Statement Concurrency Control

 • If different rules are created for the primary node and read replicas of an instance, the rules still apply to the node and read replicas after their roles are switched over.

-• SQL statement concurrency control does not limit concurrency for:
+• Concurrency control does not limit:

 • System tables